+Under Postal Service regulations, third party providers of postage software and postage meters must provide the Postal Service a Service Organization Control (SOC) 1 report from their auditors, which summarizes the design and operating effectiveness of their company's internal controls.
 During Postal Service management's evaluation of the SOC 1 reports for FY 2016, it was determined that one postage meter company received a qualified opinion related to ineffective IT general controls, specifically related to the "logical access" and "change management" within a key IT application.
 As the Postal Service relies on the detailed meter reset transactional data within this IT application in order to determine the timing and amount of the Postal Service's meter deferred revenue (Postage in the Hands of the Public or PIHOP), Postal Service management performed additional analytical procedures to substantiate that the risks associated with the ineffective IT general controls were not so severe as to cause a material misstatement in the financial statements.
-Based upon the IPA firm's evaluation, the IPA firm concluded that there is a significant deficiency in internal control as of September 30, 2016.
-Management agreed with the significant deficiency description.
+Based upon the IPA firm's evaluation, the IPA firm concluded that there was a significant deficiency in internal control as of September 30, 2016.
+During FY 2017, the meter company's management developed a remediation plan and implemented enhanced control procedures, with close monitoring by the Postal Service.
+The Postal Service received the FY 2017 SOC 1 report, which was unqualified, and the IPA firm concluded that appropriate control objectives were addressed.
+Accordingly the IPA firm concluded the significant deficiency was remediated as of September 30, 2017.